Jérôme Bonaparte: Later years

 Although Catharina was aware of Jérôme's womanizing and many affairs, she remained true to her husband.
-They had two sons, Prince Jérôme Napoléon Charles Bonaparte (1814–1847) and Prince Napoléon Bonaparte (1822–1891), also known as "Prince Napoleon" or "Plon-Plon."
+They had two sons, Prince Jérôme Napoléon Charles Bonaparte (1814–1847) and Prince Napoléon Bonaparte (1822–1891), also known as "Prince Napoleon" or "Plon-Plon".
 Their second child was a daughter, Princess Mathilde Bonaparte, who was a prominent hostess during and after the Second French Empire of Napoleon III (1852–70).

 After the dissolution of his kingdom, Jérôme was given the title of "Prince of Montfort" (French: prince de Montfort) by his father-in-law, King Frederick I of Württemberg, in July 1816.
 Previously, King Frederick had forced Jérôme and his wife to leave the country in 1814.
 During their exile, they visited the United States (his second time there).
 Jérôme later returned to France and joined Napoleon during an attempt to restore the Empire during the "Hundred Days".

 Later, Jérôme moved to Italy, where he married his third wife, Giustina Pecori-Suárez.
 She was the widow of an Italian Marquess, Luigi Bartolini-Baldelli and his mistress during his second marriage.

-In 1848, his nephew, Prince Louis Napoleon, became President of the second French Republic.
-Jérôme was made Governor of Les Invalides in Paris, which was the burial place of Napoleon I--a position which provided a large salary for little work due to his debts and his complete lack of success at previous leadership endeavors.
+In 1848, his nephew, Prince Louis Napoleon, became President of the French Second Republic.
+Jérôme was made Governor of Les Invalides in Paris, which was the burial place of Napoleon I--a position which provided a large salary for little work due to his debts and his complete lack of success at previous leadership endeavours.
 When Louis Napoleon became emperor as Napoleon III, Jérôme was recognized as the heir presumptive to the re-established imperial throne until the birth of Napoléon Eugène, Prince Imperial.
 Jérôme was named a Marshal of France in 1850, served as President of the Senate (the upper house in the French Republic's parliament, compared with the lower house of the National Assembly) in 1852, and received the title of "Prince Français".